ably/demo-mobile-phonegap-cordova/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+_If you are deploying to Heroku, then your app by default will not have history enabled which means all chat data is lost after 2 minutes.
+See [enabling history below](#enabling-history)._

 ## View demo on a mobile device

 * Make sure you have [Cordova Command-Line Interface 5.1.1+](https://cordova.apache.org/docs/en/5.1.1/guide_cli_index.md.html#The%2520Command-Line%2520Interface) installed.
 Usually done by `npm install -g cordova`.